 This section describes how to configure and run the PB2NC tool.
 The PB2NC tool is used to stratify the contents of an input PrepBufr point observation file and reformat it into NetCDF format for use by the Point-Stat tool.
 The PB2NC tool must be run on the input PrepBufr point observation file prior to performing verification using the Point-Stat tool.
 In addition, prior to running the PB2NC tool, the input PrepBufr file will likely need to be Fortran-blocked using the cwordsh utility.
-Fortran-blocking has already been performed on the test data distributed with MET, so no additional blocking should be necessary for these data.
-However, when running the Point-Stat tool with other datasets, Fortran-blocking will likely be necessary.
+Fortran-blocking has already been performed on the test data distributed with MET.
+Depending on the machine on which MET is being run, it may be necessary to redo the Fortran blocking step on the test data.
+When running the PB2NC tool with other PrepBufr datasets, Fortran-blocking will also be necessary.